physical-computation/Warp-firmware/README.md

 5. Menu item `z` to repeatedly read from all the sensors whose drivers are compiled into the build.

-*NOTE: In many cases, the menu expects you to type a fixed number of characters (e.g., 0000 or 0009 for zero and nine).
+*NOTE: In many cases, the menu expects you to type a fixed number of characters (e.g., 0000 or 0009 for zero and nine)<sup>see note 1 below</sup>.
 If using the JLinkRTTClient, the menu interface eats your characters as you type them, and you should not hit RETURN after typing in text.
-On the other hand, if using `telnet` you have to hit return.*.
+On the other hand, if using `telnet` you have to hit return.*

 ### Example 1: Dump all registers for a single sensor
 ````